mongodb/mongo-php-driver/README.md

 [![Build Status](https://api.travis-ci.org/mongodb/mongo-php-driver.png?branch=master)](https://travis-ci.org/mongodb/mongo-php-driver)
 [![Coverage Status](https://coveralls.io/repos/mongodb/mongo-php-driver/badge.svg?branch=master&service=github)](https://coveralls.io/github/mongodb/mongo-php-driver?branch=master)

 This is the low-level PHP driver for MongoDB.
-It implements the same interface as the HHVM driver for MongoDB.
+The API is the same as the HHVM driver for MongoDB.
 The documentation for both of them is the same, and can be found at http://docs.php.net/manual/en/set.mongodb.php